The Faculty of Law

 Study "Law in Action" with a Local, Kobe-Centered Perspective

-Students learn the "living law" through community-based lectures related to Kobe that include "Practice of Local Government" by Kobe City employees and lectures in collaboration with the Hyogo-ken Bar Association.
+Students learn the "living law" through community-based lectures related to Kobe that include "Practice of Local Government" by government agency employees and lectures in collaboration with the Hyogo-ken Bar Association and the Hyogo Shiho-Shoshi Lawyer's Association.
 These unique methods of teaching that incorporate a local viewpoint into education at the Faculty of Law have been gaining substantial attention.

 A Curriculum Suited to Today's Information-intensive, Global Society.